NASCAR O'Reilly Auto Parts Series at Las Vegas Motor Speedway

 Stock car racing events in the NASCAR O'Reilly Auto Parts Series have been held at the Las Vegas Motor Speedway in Las Vegas, Nevada since the track opened in 1997.
-Currently, the track holds two Xfinity Series races.
-The 300-mile (480 km) spring race is currently The LiUNA! and the 301.5-mile (485 km) playoff race held in the fall is currently the Focused Health 302.

-Spring race
+March race

 The LiUNA! is a NASCAR O'Reilly Auto Parts Series race at Las Vegas Motor Speedway in Las Vegas, Nevada that has been held since 1997.
 The race is held on the weekend of the NASCAR Cup Series' Pennzoil 400.
-Justin Allgaier is the defending race winner.
+Kyle Larson is the defending race winner.

 History

-In 1997 a year after the track opened, Las Vegas Motor Speedway received a second-tier series date as a support to the Truck series event.
+In 1997, a year after the track opened, Las Vegas Motor Speedway received a second national division date as a support to the Truck series event.
 The race has usually been held as one of the first five races of the season.